Introduction to Czech Traditions

 They also take pride in their PIVO (beer) and love their CHMEL ( hops), which they still pick manually.
 They also have a flair for making spirits, especially SLIVOVICE ( a strong plum brandy), which is made of plums and distilled accordingly.
 Last but not least they are excellent winemakers with wine-growing areas in South Moravia.

 Besides the main festivals there are many fantastic crafts and arts traditions throughout the country differing region to region.
 They are proud of their PERNIK (gingerbread) in Pardubice – the center of East Bohemian Region, they excel at making glass in North Bohemian Region, they have become famous through SPEJBL and HURVINEK (very special puppets with a long tradition) in Pilsen – West Bohemian Region, TVARUZKY (a delicious cheese similar to Limburger) in Olomouc, which dominates the Central Moravian Region, they produce glass jewelry in Jablonec and Bohemian Paradise – both important parts of Northern Bohemia.

-To sum it up, there is hardly a day of the calendar which would go without a party and there is not a region which would have nothing special to offer.
+To sum it up, there is hardly a day of the calendar without a party and there is not a region in which there would not be something special to offer.